-The remuneration paid to officers who were senior employees of the Authority during 2011/12 or 2010/11 is as set out in the following table.
+The remuneration paid to officers who were senior employees of the Authority during 2012/13 or 2011/12 is as set out in the following tables.
+The remuneration figures for the senior officers who left during the year reflect amounts received until their date of leaving.

 The Chief Executive Officer also acts as the returning officer for the Borough.
-The other emoluments of £10,144 shown in the table represent the remuneration paid in respect of this returning officer role.
+The other emoluments of £17,816 (£10,144 for 2011/12) shown in the tables represent the remuneration paid in respect of this returning officer role.